SMOLKEYS/yellow-java/README.md

 ---

 > [!TIP]
 > **For Windows and Linux**: If you have access to ADB, you can connect your Android device to your machine either through USB or WiFi and run `./gradlew androidCopy`.
-This builds the mod and copies it Mindustry's mods directory in the device.
+This builds the mod and copies it to Mindustry's mod directory in the device.
 >
 > **For Android**: You can install ADB with `pkg in android-tools` and connect it to your device.
 Once you do that, you can use `./gradlew androidCopy` in Termux too!
 >